 Vatican City and the Sistine Chapel

 The Vatican City is a remarkable entity in that it is an independent state administered by the Roman Catholic Church, and one of the world's richest countries.
-The population of this enclave doubles during the working week as the residents from Rome cross into the Vatican City to work within its boundaries.
+The population of this enclave doubles during the working week as residents from Rome cross into the Vatican City to work within its boundaries.
 Scandal and intrigue has somewhat tarnished the papacy's image over the years, but this does not detract from the magnificence of the art collections housed within its buildings, or the passion the city inspires in the many pilgrims who flock to its holy sites.
-The must-see attractions when on holiday in the Vatican City include St Peter's Basilica, the Vatican museums, the Sistine Chapel and the Vatican Library.
-The Pilgrim Tourist Information Office is located at P San Pietro (Telephone: +39 69 88 44 66).
-The Vatican Gardens are open Monday to Saturday 8.30am to 7pm.
+Pope Francis has brought the Vatican back into the limelight in many positive ways.
+The must-see attractions when on holiday in the Vatican City include St Peter's Basilica, the Vatican Museums, and the Sistine Chapel.

 Address: Viale Vaticano

 Transport: Metro to Musei Vaticani or Ottaviano station; Tram 19; or Bus 32, 81 or 98 to Piazza del Risorgimento